hyperhammest/enclave-vrf/sgx-rand/BUILD.md

-To build the 'rand' binary in this directory, please following these steps:
+To build the 'rand' binary in this directory, please follow these steps:

 0. Get a `DC1s_v3` instance from Azure, with Ubuntu 20.04